 There are several categories under which an employee may be considered exempt.
 Described below are the categories of Administrative, Executive, Professional, Creative, Teaching and Computer.
 These FLSA categories generally define an exempt employee as one who customarily and regularly exercises discretion and independent judgment on matters of significance in the performance of his/her duties.

-Employees must (1) pass one of the exemption categories below, (2) be paid on a salary basis, and (3) pass the Salary Basis Test to qualify for exempt status.
+Employees must (1) meet one of the exemption categories below, (2) be paid on a salary basis, and (3) pass the Salary Basis Test to qualify for exempt status.

 1) The application of systems analysis techniques and procedures, including consulting with users, to determine hardware, software or system functional specifications;